 It was impossible for me to take over the company – it employed over 220 staff – and my Father was one of three directors.
 I had no idea how businesses ran only how to cut and make great garments.

 I had set myself up within two weeks of being made redundant and started by myself working from my then Doncaster home in 1997 mainly making coats for other tailors as an out worker, and boy oh boy was I at the sharp end.
 Long gone was a steady wage, I was now dealing with people who often paid you when they wanted to, and more often than not the cheque would then bounce.

-During these unsettled years as a trade maker, I frequently made coats and trousers for numerous tailoring companies such as, W Hine, Oxford, Welsh and Jeffries, Eton, Gresham Blake, Brighton, Geoff Souster, Luton, Ede and Ranenscroft, Savile Row, Eleganza, Manchester, Crichton Bespoke, Chester, Rhodes Wood, Harrogate and many others.
+During these unsettled years as a trade maker, I frequently made coats and trousers for numerous tailoring companies up and down the U.K. such as, W P Hine Oxford, Welsh and Jeffries Eton, Gresham Blake Brighton, Geoff Souster Luton, Ede and Ranenscroft Savile Row, Eleganza Manchester, Crichton Bespoke Chester, Rhodes Wood Harrogate Buffs Chelsea and many others.

 At this point there were machines and trim all over the house, in the living room, at the bottom of the stairs, behind the front door, on the landing and at the bottom of our bed, in fact I could not get out of bed without banging my bare toes on my 70-year-old singer sewing machine I was using at the time.